 - In a medium mixing bowl, use your fingers to combine 2 Tbsp sugar with the orange zest until fragrant and completely incorporated.

 - Stir in the salt followed by the eggs, whisking until smooth.
 Whisk in the crème fraîche, milk, and vanilla.

 - Evenly arrange the brioche cubes in the prepared baking dish.
 Spoon the egg mixture over the bread, being sure to completely moisten the top layer.

 - Top with the raspberries, and sprinkle with the remaining 1 Tbsp sugar.

 - Bake for 30-35 minutes, until puffed and golden.
 Cover loosely with aluminum foil as needed, if the bread begins to brown too quickly.

-- Remove from the oven, and let cool for fifteen minutes, to set a bit before serving.
+- Remove from the oven, and let cool for fifteen minutes, to set up a bit before serving.
 Serve warm with a dusting of confectioners sugar or a scoop of vanilla ice cream.
+Enjoy!!

 ² Fresh or frozen raspberries will work.
 If using frozen berries, let them defrost in a fine-mesh sieve set over a bowl for at least 30 minutes to release some of their moisture before baking.
 Blueberries or cranberries would be lovely as well.